libero/reviewer-client/docs/adr/browser-testing.md

 As stated above this test was not run due to browser version issues so no timings took place, it should also be noted that while Nightwatch and Testcafe include all of their dependencies Intern requires Java to run which is another complexity to add to the CI.

 ### Codeceptjs
-Codecept apears to be able to use a wide variety of libraries to do the actual testing and provides wrappers around these with a nicely named api.
+Codecept appears to be able to use a wide variety of libraries to do the actual testing and provides wrappers around these with a nicely named api.
 The code executes pretty quicky and the following test took only 5 seconds on the local dev machine.
 ```js
 Feature("Form.test.js");